tfjmp/website/content/home/experience.md

     location: United States of America
     date_start: '2016-07-01'
     date_end: '2017-12-01'
     description: Fellow of the [Center for Research on Computation and Society](https://crcs.seas.harvard.edu/) and member of the [System Research at Harvard Group](https://syrah.eecs.harvard.edu/).
+Advisor [Prof. Margo Seltzer](https://www.seltzer.com/margo/)

   - title: Research Assistant
     company: University of Cambridge